 '''

-Pull policy to be used for the steps.
-Use Always if you push the images

-on the same tag, or Never if you use only local images

-image_pull_policy: IfNotPresent

-Location of Vertex AI GCS root

 root: bucket_name/gcs_suffix

 Name of the kubeflow experiment to be created

 experiment_name: MyExperiment

 Name of the scheduled run, templated with the schedule parameters

 scheduled_run_name: MyExperimentRun

 Optional pipeline description

 #description: "Very Important Pipeline"

-Optional config for node execution grouping. - 2 classes are provided:

-- default no-grouping option IdentityNodeGrouper

-- tag based grouping with TagNodeGrouper

-grouping:

-cls: kedro_vertexai.grouping.IdentityNodeGrouper

-cls: kedro_vertexai.grouping.TagNodeGrouper

-params:

-tag_prefix: "group."

 How long to keep underlying Argo workflow (together with pods and data

 volume after pipeline finishes) [in seconds].
 Default: 1 week

 ttl: 604800

 What Kedro pipeline should be run as the last step regardless of the

 pipeline status.
 Used to send notifications or raise the alerts

 on_exit_pipeline: notify_via_slack

-Optional section allowing adjustment of the resources, reservations and limits
+Optional section allowing adjustment of the resources

-for the nodes.
-You can specify node names or tags to select which nodes the...

-→requirements

-apply to (also in node selectors).
-When not provided they're set to 500m cpu and

-→ 1024Mi memory.

-If you don't want to specify pipeline resources set both to None in default.
+reservations and limits for the nodes

 resources:

 For nodes that require more RAM you can increase the "memory"

-data-import-node:
+data_import_step:

 memory: 2Gi

-Training nodes can utilize more than one CPU if the algorithm
+Training nodes can utilize more than one CPU if the algoritm

 supports it

-model-training-node:
+model_training:

 cpu: 8

+memory: 1Gi

+GPU-capable nodes can request 1 GPU slot

+tensorflow_step:

+nvidia.com/gpu: 1

+Default settings for the nodes

+default:

+cpu: 200m

-memory: 60Gi
+memory: 64Mi

 '''